Who Was That Lady?

 Who Was That Lady? is a 1960 black and white American comedy film directed by George Sidney and starring Tony Curtis, Dean Martin, and Janet Leigh.

-The movie was made by Ansark-Sidney, distributed by Columbia Pictures and produced by Norman Krasna, who also wrote the screenplay based on his successful Broadway play Who Was That Lady I Saw You With?
+The movie was made by Ansark-Sidney, distributed by Columbia Pictures and produced by Norman Krasna, who also wrote the screenplay based on his successful 1958 Broadway play Who Was That Lady I Saw You With?
 The costume design was by Jean Louis.
 The title song was written by Sammy Cahn and Jimmy Van Heusen.

-Dean Martin received a Golden Globe award nomination for his performance in Who Was That Lady?, which also was nominated for Best Comedy.
+Dean Martin received a Golden Globe Award for Best Actor nomination for his performance in Who Was That Lady?, which also was nominated for Best Comedy.

 Plot

 Ann Wilson catches her strait-laced husband, Columbia University Assistant Professor of Chemistry David Wilson, kissing another woman.
 From David's perspective, it was an innocent kiss from a grateful transfer student.
 Ann, however, wants a divorce.
 David's friend, TV writer Michael Haney, advises him to convince Ann that he is really an FBI agent and that the kiss was in the name of national security.

 Ann falls for it, but is so impressed with what her husband does for a living that she can't keep quiet about it.
 Michael is so impressed with Ann's gullibility and patriotic urging of her husband Dave to do more "secret missions" that Michael sets up a date with two blondes with the promise of spending a weekend together with them.

 The indiscretions cause a number of complications, including some with the real FBI, the CIA and hostile foreign secret agents.

 David and Michael end up in the basement of the Empire State Building as it floods.
 As Ann stands behind David unseen, he confesses why he loves her and all is good again.